chaconlab/ilmode/README.md

 * [sbg/](sbg/)  Source code and linux binaries

 * [morph/](morph/) Highly variable loops benchmark observed in multiple stable conformations and compiled by Marks, C., et al. Sphinx: Merging knowledge-based and ab initio approaches to improve protein loop prediction.
 Bioinformatics 2017;33(9):1346-1353.
 This set includes 30 loops from 10 to 15 residues long.
-Each loop case is associated with an ensemble from 2 to 11 differ-ent conformations.
+Each loop case is associated with an ensemble from 2 to 11 different conformations.

 * [REMD/](REMD) Benchmark set of 15 exposed and diverse loops employed to test loop predictions using Replica Exchange Molecular simulations (REMD) with RSFF2C force field (Feng, J.J., et al. Accurate Structure Prediction for Protein Loops Based on Molecular Dynamics Simulations with RSFF2C.
 J Chem Theory Comput 2021;17(7):4614-4628).
-These loops had a resolution of <2.0 Å, Rfactor < 0.3, sequence identity <20% and an average B-factor <35.
-We extend the length of the loops one residue at the both ends to minimize the deviations of the anchors found in the REMD simulations.
-The length of the loops ranges from 12 to 18 residues.
+These loops had a resolution of <2.0 Å, Rfactor < 0.3, sequence identity <20%, and an average B-factor <35.
+We extend the length of the loop one residue at both ends to minimize the deviations of the anchors found in the REMD simulations.
+The size of the loops ranges from 12 to 18 residues.
 The initial MD structures were prepared via implicit MD simulations at high temperatures to guarantee to be far away from the crystallographic ones (>10 Å).
-Trajectories (last micro second) and initial REMD structures and the corresponding simulations were kindly provided by the authors, with structures already superimposed by the anchors.
+Trajectories (last microsecond), initial REMD structures, and the corresponding simulations were kindly provided by the authors, with structures already superimposed by the anchors.

 ## Funding
 This work was supported by Spanish grants PID2019-109041GB-C21/AEI/10.13039/501100011033